 Despite that, many cities and regions are making efforts to become more tourist-friendly.
-There are plenty of signs in English, tourist information offices in each city (that are… usually open), a plethora of guesthouses and cafes, and road signs are all doubly in Georgian and English, for those of a driving mindset.
+There are plenty of signs in English, tourist information offices in each city (that are… usually open), a plethora of guesthouses and cafes, and road signs are all in Georgian and English.
 Plus, as I already said, the people themselves are the most valuable resource, and much of the younger generation is versed in English.

 So, travel to Georgia!
 Give them some love.
 They need it, but more importantly, they deserve it.

 Looking for more information about travel to Georgia?
-Don’t miss our Georgia travel guide page, or get a copy of the Lonely Planet for the region!
+Don’t miss our Georgia travel guide!

 Simply stunning.
 I had no idea Georgia had so much to offer.
 I always love reading your blog because I learn so much – and now Georgia is bumped a little higher up my “hit list” of countries!
 Did you get to Azerbaijan or Armenia?